s6lmon/s6lmon.github.io/_posts/2025-09-29-community media server insturctions.md

 1. Download tailscale on your device and make an account.
 If you are not signed into the VPN network you **CANNOT STREAM OR UPLOAD ANY CONTENT**.
 It sounds much more annoying than it is.
 2. Accept my network invite using <a href="https://login.tailscale.com/admin/invite/K67MpXH4Av5aijEq6U1B11">this</a> link.
 I will need to approve you after this, just let me know :)
-3. You are connected to the VPN so now you can connect to the streaming server (next section) and upload files (next next session).
+3. You are connected to the VPN so now you can connect to the streaming server (next section) and upload files (next next section).

 ---
 {: data-content="streaming"}